After felling a tree, you're left with what many consider to be an eyesore and a nuisance: a stump.

-While you may think it's dead and will rot away on its own, it's very much alive.
+Although you might think the stump is dead and will rot away on its own, it's very much alive.

-Tree stumps will actually attempt to regrow into a tree by sprouting shoots.
+Believe it or not, a tree stump will attempt to regrow into a tree by sprouting shoots.
 So how do you get rid of it completely?

-By repeatedly chipping away at the stump with a multi-toothed cutting wheel that spins at high speeds, stump grinders are able to rapidly tear and strip away small pieces of the stump, progressing deeper with each pass.
+By gradually chipping away at a stump with a multi-toothed cutting wheel that spins at high speeds, stump grinders are able to rapidly tear and strip away small pieces of wood, progressing deeper with each pass.

-The operator repeatedly makes passes into the stump until all of it has been chipped away into mulch and sawdust.
+The operator makes repeated passes over the stump until all of it has been chipped away into mulch and sawdust.

 Cutting into the stump and covering it in compost or soil will help speed up the process, but problems can still remain.
-Honey fungus can begin to grow on dead rotting wood, which tends to spread and infest other live foliage.
+Honey fungus, which tends to spread and infest other live plants, can begin to grow on dead rotting wood.

-Grinding the stump until you've reached 4 inches or more into the ground, then covering it in compost and top soil will be your best option.
+Grinding the stump until you've ground four inches or more into the ground, then covering the hole and anything remaining inside it with compost and topsoil, will be your best option.
 This will help to ensure no shoots spout up and no sunlight can reach the remaining stump to grow fungus.

-Be sure that anyone present in the area to observe or assist with the stump removal is also wearing safety gear or is 50 feet away to avoid injury from flying debris.
+Be sure that anyone present in the area to observe or assist with the stump removal is also wearing safety gear or is standing at least 50 feet away to avoid injury from flying debris.

 Keep all feet and hands away from the blade at all times, and be aware of flying debris.

-The last thing you want to do is hit an underground line while grinding a stump.
-Whether it's a power line, gas line, or sewage line, you want to steer clear to avoid causing harm to yourself, your machine, or your utility lines themselves.
+Whether it's a power line, gas line, or sewage line, you want to steer clear of it to avoid causing harm to yourself, your machine, or your utility lines themselves.

 States have different names for their surveyors, but look up the contact information for your local underground utility surveyors and make an appointment to have them marked.
 This service is generally state-funded, so there's no charge to you.